Breastfeeding Boosts the Brain Development of a Baby

 "We're finding the difference [in white matter growth] is on the order of 20 to 30 percent, comparing the breastfed and the non-breastfed kids," said Deoni.
 "I think it's astounding that you could have that much difference so early."

 The study used a very quiet and baby-friendly magnetic resonance imaging (MRI) to look at the brain growth in a sample of children under the age of 4 while they slept.
-Deoni and his team looked at 133 babies ranging in ages from 10 months to four years.
-All of the babies had normal gestation times, and came from families with similar socioeconomic status.
+Deoni and his team looked at 133 babies ranging in ages from 10 months to 4 years.
+All of the babies had normal gestation times and came from families with similar socioeconomic statuses.

 Sean Deoni has developed a specialized MRI technique that looks at the microstructure of the brain's white matter, the tissue that contains long nerve fibers and helps different parts of the brain communicate with each other.
 Specifically, the technique looks for amounts of myelin, the fatty material that insulates nerve fibers and speeds up the electrical signals between neural networks within the brain.

 The researchers split the babies into three groups: those whose mothers reported they exclusively breastfed for at least three months, those fed a combination of breastmilk and formula, and those fed formula alone.
 The researchers compared the older kids to the younger kids to establish growth trajectories in white matter for each group.

 The researchers found that by age 2, babies who had been breastfed exclusively for at least three months had enhanced development in key parts of the brain compared to children who were fed formula exclusively or who were fed a combination of formula and breastmilk.
 The extra growth was most pronounced in parts of the brain associated with language, emotional function, and cognition, the research showed.